edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 ## Responding with a String Response Body {/*responding-with-a-string-response-body*/}

-To respond with a simple, constant string as the response body use the `response.set_response_body` rule:
+To respond with a simple, constant string as the response body use the `response.set_response_body` feature:

 ```js
 router.get('/some-path', {